 CHOICE OF LAWS - Venue for any lawsuit brought to enforce any term or condition of this Agreement or to construe the terms hereof shall lie exclusively in the State of New York.
 This Agreement shall be construed under and shall be governed by the laws of the State of New York without regard to the application of its conflicts of law principles.

-CHANGE IN LAW – M&R may pass through or allocate, as the case may be, to Customer any increase or decrease in M&R’s costs related to the natural gas and related products and services sold to Customer that results from the implementation of new, or changes (including changes in intrastate and interstate pipeline transportation rates) to existing Laws, or other requirements or changes in administration or interpretation of Laws or other requirements, or changes to the manner in which any Law is implemented (“Change in Practice”).
+CHANGE IN LAW OR PRACTICE – M&R may pass through or allocate, as the case may be, to Customer any increase or decrease in M&R’s costs related to the natural gas and related products and services sold to Customer that results from the implementation of new, or changes (including changes in intrastate and interstate pipeline transportation rates) to existing Laws, or other requirements or changes in administration or interpretation of Laws or other requirements, or changes to the manner in which any Law is implemented (“Change in Practice”).
 “Law” means any law, rule, regulation, ordinance, statute, judicial decision, administrative order, transporter or utility business practices or protocol, transporter or utility tariff, or rule of any commission or agency with jurisdiction in the State in which the Facility(s) is located.
 “Change in Practice” includes a change in the manner any transporter, LDC, pipeline, agency or any other authority implements or interprets any items listed under “Law” above that increases M&R’s costs.
 Such adjusted amounts will be included in subsequent invoices to Customer.

 Central Hudson Gas & Electric:1-800-527-2714